 - $15/student

-- Pre- and post-visit to your classroom or virtually
+- Pre-visit to your classroom or virtually

 - Science On a Sphere® presentation